brthomasusa/PipefittersSupplyCompany/README.md

 # PipefittersSupplyCompany

-A SQL Server Domain-Driven-Design implementation of the Microsoft Access database from the textbook 'Building Accounting Systems using Access 2010' by James T. Perry and Richard Newmark.
+A SQL Server and Domain-Driven-Design implementation of the Microsoft Access database from the textbook 'Building Accounting Systems using Access 2010' by James T. Perry and Richard Newmark.